Hermann von Hanneken (soldier)

-Hermann Konstantin Albert Julius von Hanneken (5 January 1890 – 22 July 1981) was a German General of the Infantry who was supreme commander of the German forces in Denmark from 29 September 1942 to January 1945.
+Hermann Konstantin Albert Julius von Hanneken (5 January 1890 – 22 July 1981) was a German officer who was supreme commander of the German forces in Denmark from 29 September 1942 to January 1945.

 Early life

-von Hanneken was the son of the Prussian Colonel Hermann von Hanneken (1847–1899) and Hertha von der Lancken (1856–1914), who came from the house Plüggentin on Rügen.
+Von Hanneken was the son and youngest child of the Prussian regimental commander Colonel Hermann Ferdinand Sydney von Hanneken (1847–1899) and his wife Emilie Karoline Hertha, née von der Lancken (1856–1914), who came from the house Plüggentin on Rügen.

 He first married on 27 September 1911, in Dessau, to Anna-Maria Gräfin von Hacke.
-She died months later, and he remarried on 26 June 1915 in Berlin, to Celia-Cicita von Soest (1891–1981). von Soest was the daughter of a factory owner. von Hanneke was considered to be rich by association with his brother-in-law, steel baron Karl Lange, who was also the secretary-general of the Association of the German Machine Industry.
+She died months later, and he remarried on 26 June 1915 in Berlin, to Celia-Cicita von Soest (1894–1981).
+Von Soest was the daughter of a factory owner.
+Von Hanneke was considered to be wealthy by association with his brother-in-law, steel baron Karl Lange, who was also the secretary-general of the Association of the German Machine Industry.

 Early career

-On 19 July 1908 after training in a cadet school, von Hanneken joined the Königin Augusta Garde Grenadier Regiment No. 4 as a Fähnrich.
-A little over a year later, on 19 August 1909, he was promoted to leutnant.
+On 19 July 1908, after education in a cadet school, von Hanneken joined the Königin Augusta Garde Grenadier Regiment No. 4 as a Fähnrich.
+A little over a year later, on 19 August 1909, he was promoted to Leutnant.

 On 1 October 1913 until the start of World War I, he was a part of the Oldenburg Infantry Regiment No. 91.

 World War I

-Soon after the start of the Great War, von Hanneken became the Adjutant of the III.
-Battalion of the 79th Reserve-Infantry-Regiment until 3 January 1915. von Hanneken was then transferred to the 260th Reserve-Infantry-Regiment as the Regiments-Adjutant, being promoted on 24 July 1915 to oberleutnant.
+Soon after the start of the Great War, von Hanneken became the adjutant of the III.
+Battalion of the 79th Reserve-Infantry-Regiment until 3 January 1915. von Hanneken was then transferred to the 260th Reserve-Infantry-Regiment as the Regiments-Adjutant, being promoted on 24 July 1915 to Oberleutnant.
 From 10 July 1916 he served as leader of the regiment's Machine Gun-Company.
 After 16 November 1916 he was made a temporary adjutant of the 37th Infantry-Division until 11 December 1916 in which he was transferred to the staff of the 78th-Reserve-Division.

-On 17 April 1917 von Hanneken into the Department "Foreign Armies" with the Chief of the General Staff of the Field Army.
-It was while he was during this time, on 15 July 1918, that he was promoted to hauptmann.
-On 15 August 1918 von Hanneken was transferred into the Operations-Department of the Supreme Army Command, where he would stay until 24 September 1918.
+On 17 April 1917, von Hanneken into the Department "Foreign Armies" with the Chief of the General Staff of the Field Army.
+It was while he was during this time, on 15 July 1918, that he was promoted to Hauptmann.
+On 15 August 1918, von Hanneken was transferred into the Operations-Department of the Supreme Army Command, where he would stay until 24 September 1918.
 After this point, he was made a General-Staff-Officer of the 88th Infantry-Division.